vikingair/spy4js/README.md

 ### configure
 ```
-spy.configure(config:{useOwnEquals:boolean|void}) => (this) Spy
+spy.configure(config:{useOwnEquals?: boolean, persistent?: boolean}) => (this) Spy
 ```
 With `configure` the spy can be configured.
-For now the only configuration possibility is to ignore any `equals` methods while comparing objects.
+One configuration possibility is to ignore any `equals` methods while comparing objects.
 There might be libraries which come with those methods, but do not support ES6 classes or anything else.
 By default this configuration is set to favor own `equals` implementations while comparing objects.

+Another possible configuration is to make the spy persist while other spies have to restore when ["restoreAll"](#restoreall) was called.
+This spy can ONLY RESTORE the mocked object when you configure it back to be NOT PERSISTENT.
+This configuration can only be applied to mocking spies.
+For Spies created with `new Spy()` this configuration will throw an exception.

 ### calls
 ```